danp-dev/DanPBlog/content/blog/making-the-switch-from-wordpress/index.md

 ---
 title: Making The Switch From Wordpress To The JamSTACK!
 date: "2020-05-01T22:12:03.284Z"
-description: "A post about how I went from Wordpress developer to JamSTACK developer"
+description: "A post about how I went from Wordpress developer to JamSTACK developer.
+This is one of my biggest switches, I will explain how and why I made the change."
 featuredimage: "./salty_egg.jpg"
 ---